Great resolutions for great leaders… all year round.

 I will praise hard work and improvement

 The importance of positive feedback should not be underestimated.
-Research shows that staff who are regularly praised are more motivated, engaged and committed.
+Research shows that employees who are regularly praised are more motivated, engaged and committed.

 Don’t go overboard and praise them every time they do something – that could start to sound insincere.
 But, if they have done a great job on a project, or hit a certain target, it is important that they are recognised for this.